 To add music, go back to the Import tab and click the Add Media Files button to choose a background audio file.
 If you don't have suitable audio files on your computer, you can use one of our sample music tracks: click Sample audio on the Import tab to open the stock audio collection and drag an audio sample onto the Timeline.

-Learn more about working with audio
+Learn more about adding audio Learn more about editing audio

 Step 4: Add titles

 To add text to your slideshow: